Real Estate ARV | How to Find After Repair Value of a House + Determine Max Buying Price

 What Investor Will Pay for Home = ((ARV x .7) – Cost of Repairs) – Wholesaler’s Fee

-If you wanted to make $10,000 in the middle, then here is how the math works out, for instance.
+If you wanted to make $10,000 in the middle, here is how the math works, for instance.

 $110,000 = (($200,000 x .7) – $20,000) – $10,000

-This means that the house fixer and flipper should expect to pay about $110,000 for our example-home after you (the wholesaler) take out your fee.
+This means that the house fixer and flipper should expect to pay about $110,000 for our example home after you (the wholesaler) pay your fee.

 Generally speaking, these numbers will be important to share with your buyer (if you’re a wholesaler) so that everyone is on the same page and understands where money is going and why you’re pricing the house at what it’s at.